openssl/openssl/doc/designs/quic-design/stream-receive-buffers.md

 offset.
 For example: 1st frame - offset 0 length 1000, 2nd frame -
 offset 1 length 1000, 3rd frame - offset 2 length 1000, and so on.
 We
-would have to keep the packet data for all these frames which would effectively raise the stream data flow control limit by second power.
+would have to keep the packet data for all these frames which would effectively raise the stream data flow control limit quadratically.

 And this is not the only way how a rogue peer could make us occupy much more data than what is allowed by the stream data flow control limit in the single-copy scenario.

+Although intuitively the MAX_DATA flow control limit might be used to somehow limit the allocated packet buffer size, it is defined as sum of allowed data to be sent across all the streams in the connection instead.
+The packet buffer will contain much more data than just the stream frames especially with a rogue peer, that means MAX_DATA limit cannot be used to limit the memory occupied by packet buffers.

 To resolve this problem, we fall back to copying the data off the decrypted packet buffer once we reach a limit on unprocessed decrypted packets.

-Although intuitively the MAX_DATA flow control limit might be used to somehow limit the allocated packet buffer size, it is defined as sum of allowed data to be sent across all the streams in the connection instead.
-That means we might just send MAX_DATA frames with a value that is equal to the MAX_STREAM_DATA in MVP as we will receive data only via the first client-initiated bidirectional stream in the MVP.
+We might also consider falling back to copying the data in case we receive stream data frames that are partially overlapping and one frame not being a subrange of the other.

+Because in MVP only a single bidirectional stream to receive any data will be supported, the MAX_DATA flow control limit should be equal to MAX_STREAM_DATA limit for that stream.